Shopify/kubeaudit/docs/auditors/mounts.md

 ### Example with Custom Paths List

-A custom paths list can be provided as a comma separated value list of paths using the `--paths` flag.
+A custom paths list can be provided as a comma separated value list of paths using the `--denyPathsList` flag.
 These are the host paths you'd like to have kubeaudit raise an error when they are mounted in a container.

 `manifest.yaml` (example manifest)